OutdoorAdept is a reader-supported site. Purchases made through links may earn a commission.

 CONS

-3) Vasque Breeze at MID Gore-Tex Hiking Boot
+3) Vasque Breeze AT MID Gore-Tex Hiking Boot

 These hiking boots provide great protection against water and winter weather and also excel at ankle support.